therekrab/autopilot/docs/source/technical.rst

 This is the largest legal change in robot velocity if we always obey our constraints.
 If the difference between the ideal velocity and the current velocity is smaller than that change, then we can simply apply the ideal velocity.

+Finally, the commanded velocity is capped at whatever the velocity constraint is, if it exists.

 Before I wrap up this section, it's important to note the times when Autopilot doesn't obey its given constraints.